 It’s a shame your laptop can’t be that stable all the time, even when pushed to the limits!

 In recent years, laptops have become more stable than ever before, but that doesn’t mean they aren’t prone to crashing.

-Even the most solid of computer hardware can develop a fault over time, leading to the blue screen of death which nobody ever wants to see.
+Even the most solid computer hardware can develop a fault over time, leading to the blue screen of death that nobody ever wants to see.

 Just like driving your car, a crash won’t be too bad when running at lower speeds, like using Office or similar low power tasks.